FatimaRimsha/FatimaRimsha/README.md

 🎓 **Education**

-I am currently immersing myself in a comprehensive curriculum, exploring the nuances of programming, data structures, Web development, and more.
+I am currently immersing myself in a comprehensive curriculum, exploring data structures, Web development, and Machine learning.
 My academic journey has equipped me with a strong foundation in theoretical concepts, which I eagerly apply to real-world projects.

 💻 **Technical Proficiency**

 Proficient in a range of programming languages including Python, Java, and JavaScript, I have hands-on experience with libraries and frameworks such as
-Scikit, Numpy, Pandas, and OpenCV.
+Scikit, Numpy, Pandas, OpenCV, Tensorflow and Keras.
 My toolbox also includes understanding of databases, web development (MERN stack), and data visualization libraries.

 🛠️ **Project Highlights**